dearnani/myRepoSearch/README.md

 	# will be stored at User Home directory
 	json.fileName=Result.json

 Save the configuration file at a base directory.
+All the Sample-*.json , *.properties files are given.

 HOW To Run: